Azoy/swift-evolution/proposals/nnnn-mutex.md

 ### Rename to `Lock` or similar

 A very common name for this type in various codebases is simply `Lock`.
 This is a decent name because many people know immediately what the purpose of the type is, but the issue is that it doesn't describe _how_ it's implemented.
 I believe this is a very important aspect of not only this specific type, but of synchronization primitives in general.
 Understanding that this particular lock is implemented via mutual exclusion conveys to developers who have used something similar in other languages that they cannot have multiple readers and cannot call `lock()` again on the acquired thread for instance.
 Many languages similar to Swift have opted into a similar design, naming this type mutex instead of a vague lock.
-In C++ we have `std::mutex`, and in Rust we have `Mutex`.
+In C++ we have `std::mutex` and in Rust we have `Mutex`.

 ### Include `Mutex` in the default Swift namespace (either in `Swift` or in `_Concurrency`)

 This is another intriguing idea because on one hand misusing this type is significantly harder than misusing something like `Atomic`.
 Generally speaking, we do want folks to reach for this when they just need a simple traditional lock.
-However, by including it in the default namespace we also unintentionally discourage folks from reaching for the language features and APIs they we've already built like `async/await`, `actors`, and so much more in this space.
-In the presence of our concurrency model, these traditional locks generally shouldn't be used except niche scenarios.
+However, by including it in the default namespace we also unintentionally discouraging folks from reaching for the language features and APIs they we've already built like `async/await`, `actors`, and so much more in this space.
+Gating the presence of this type behind `import Synchronization` is also an important marker for anyone reading code that the file deals with managing their own synchronization through the use of synchronization primitives such as `Atomic` and `Mutex`.

 ### Introduce a separate `UnsafeMutex` or similar